section-engineering-education/engineering-education/content/articles/understanding-how-to-create-and-publish-your-own-android-library/index.md

 ![Push Github](engineering-education/understanding-how-to-create-and-publish-your-own-android-library/share_project_github.png)

-> Make sure the project is public and note that the name that you'll pass there while sharing the project will be used in the library dependency link.
+> Make sure the project is public and note that the name that you'll pass while sharing the project will be used in the library dependency link.

 #### Creating a release
 To make our library functional, we need to create a release on Github.
 Go to your newly created repository and on your right side, click on `create a new release`.

 Releases will determine the version of our library.

-Click on `Choose a tag` and enter your initial version of the library and click Enter.
+Click on `Choose a tag` and enter your initial version of the library and click `Enter`.
 Also, enter the title of your release and a description of the library.
 Finally, click on `Publish release` to publish.

 ![Release](engineering-education/understanding-how-to-create-and-publish-your-own-android-library/release.png)

 #### Finalizing with Jitpack.io
-First of all, copy the URL of your repository - for this case, my URL is `https://github.com/JoelKanyi/KenyanCounties`
+First of all, copy the URL of your repository - for this case, my URL is `https://github.com/JoelKanyi/KenyanCounties`.

 Go to [Jitpack](https://search.maven.org/) and search for your `repository` URL.